adritasharma/Kubernetes_GettingStarted/README.md

 Technology that allows to run software on a variety of systems, including a developer’s laptop, all the way to a production system.
 Containers wrap software in a standardized environment that allows it to run consistently on varied machines.

+Modern applications are made up ofa bunch of independent microservices running in containers.

+Containers are similar to vairtual machie but more like a virtual operating environment.
+It is a standardized unit with everything a software needs to run (eg: code, libraries, runtimes, system tools)

 ### What is Orchestration?